Karuppu Nila: Cast

+Production

+The helicopter fight scene was shot at Goa.

 Soundtrack

-The music was composed by Deva, with lyrics written by Vaali and Piraisoodan.
+The music was composed by Deva.

-Reception
+Critical reception

 R. P. R. of Kalki noted that despite having able technicians, the film makes audience squirm from beginning to the end citing various reasons such as too many emotional scenes for an action film, apart from gun, car, motor boat, helicopter chasing and hastily added things like Premananda issue, court scenes and lengthy dialogues.
 He however said that Vijayakanth, despite having visibly aged, was able to perform his fight scenes well.